kcskw/PayaGateway/PayaGateway/Paya-Exchange-Virtual-Desktop/XML Message Formats and Field Definitions.md

 ```

 ### Vault Operation
-Vault Operation is used to capture sensitive card holder data and insert or update the storage in the Sage Payment Solutions Vault.
+Vault Operation is used to capture sensitive card holder data and insert or update the storage in the Paya Payment Solutions Vault.
 No payment is processed.

 #### XML Vault Operation Request for Creating a Storage Record
 ```XML